lwmqn/qnode/README.md

 });
 ```

-Executable Resource is a necessary if you like to do something complicated.
+An Executable Resource is a necessary if you like to do something complicated.
 Think of that how do you blink a certain led with arbitray times if you are just using general readable/writable Resources?
 That can be a pain in the ass.
-In addtion, here is a difference bewteen LWMQN and LWM2M, which is that LWMQN allows an executable Resource to response data back to the Server and LWM2M just response status to the Server by definition.
+In addtion, the difference bewteen LWMQN and LWM2M on Executable Resources is that LWMQN allows an executable Resource to response data back to the Server and LWM2M just response status to the Server by definition.
 RPCs in LWMQN is more interactive.
-Executable Resource is very powerful and it is trying to let your machines do more things and be more automatic instead of just reading something from or writing something to them.
+An Executable Resource is very powerful and it let your machines do more things and be more automatic.
+IoT is not just about reading something from or writing something to machines.

 <a name="APIs"></a>
 ## 6. APIs